ollita7/kiwi/README.md

 # <img src="kiwi.png" width="120" alt="logo">
-Framework to help rest api development using typescript and node.
+Framework to help building a REST API using typescript and node.

 # Table of Contents
 * [Installation](#installation)